Azure/cortana-intelligence-energy-supply-optimization/Automated Deployment Guide/README.md

 3. Another **Web Job** monitors the storage queue and initiate an Azure Bacth job once message in queue is available.

-4. The **Azure Batch** service together with **Data Science Virtual Machines** is used to optimize the energy supply from a particular reource type given the inputs received.
+4. The **Azure Batch** service together with **Data Science Virtual Machines** is used to optimize the energy supply from a particular resource type given the inputs received.

 4.  **Azure SQL Database** is used to store the optimization results received from the **Azure Batch** service.
 These results are then consumed in the **Power BI** dashboard.